Spike (missile): Spike NLOS

-In a deal concluded on 6 September 2011, the South Korean government had agreed to purchase an unknown number of Mk.
-5 Spike NLOS missiles.
+In a deal concluded on 6 September 2011, the South Korean government had agreed to purchase an unknown number of Spike NLOS Mk.5 missiles.

 Rafael is working on expanding the missile's versatility by enhancing the existing EO-IR/CCD seeker with semi-active laser (SAL) capability and different anti-armor, blast-penetration, and high-explosive fragmentation warheads to meet specific applications.

 In 2020 the US Army announced its intention to procure Spike NLOS missiles to be mounted on Apache helicopters.
 A test was conducted in March 2021 where an AH-64E fired a Spike NLOS at a target 32 km away and scored a direct hit.

 In June 2022, Rafael unveiled the Spike NLOS 6th generation with range increased to 50 km, a salvo feature which can launch up to four missiles at a time, and the ability to hand over control after firing to another platform.
 It also has a Target Image Acquisition capability that can prioritize important targets for strike, and can be carried by strategic UAVs in the Heron-TP-class.

-Mini-Spike
+The Israeli Navy uses a maritime version of the Spike NLOS, with a stated range of up to 32 km and equipped with a dual passive electro-optical guidance system and an infrared imaging camera with image processing capabilities.
+The deck launcher is available for 8 or 4 missiles.

+Mini Spike

-On 2 September 2009, at an IDF exhibition held at the third Latrun annual land warfare conference, the Israeli Defense Force unveiled a new member of the Spike family of missiles – the Mini Spike Anti-personnel guided weapon (APGW).
-Rafael claimed that this latest member of the Spike family of missile costs and weighed only a third of the Spike-LR at 4 kg, while offering a longer engagement range of 1.3-1.5 km when compared to the Spike-SR. It was to introduce new flight modes to enable precision strikes in urban areas, such as flying through windows or attacking an enemy hidden behind defilade or obstacles using non-line-of-sight engagement.
-Mini Spike would use the same launcher and sight system of the Spike-LR, loading the missile on a special adaptor.
-By 2016, Mini-Spike development had been discontinued.
+On 2 September 2009, at an IDF exhibition held at the third Latrun annual land warfare conference, the Israeli Defense Force unveiled the Mini Spike Anti-personnel guided weapon (APGW).
+Rafael claimed that this missile costs and weighed only a third of the Spike LR at 4 kg, while offering a longer engagement range of 1.3-1.5 km when compared to the Spike SR. It was to introduce new flight modes to enable precision strikes in urban areas, such as flying through windows or attacking an enemy hidden behind defilade or obstacles using non-line-of-sight engagement.
+Mini Spike would use the same launcher and sight system of the Spike LR, loading the missile on a special adaptor.
+By 2016, Mini Spike development had been discontinued.

+Aerospike

+In May 2022, Rafael unveiled the Aerospike, a version of the Spike LR2 designed to be launched from fixed-wing aircraft.
+Weighing 14 kg and utilizing the same airframe, EO/IR seekers and warheads as the Spike LR2, it features longer wings to give it an improved glide ratio for a range of 30 km when launched from 27000 ft.
+The munition does not require GPS to navigate, incorporating scene-matching technology and detection and tracking capabilities.
+A real-time RF data-link allows for man-in-the-loop operation enabling mid-flight target handover, re-targeting and abort options while also controlling approach angle, azimuth and flight trajectory, achieving accuracy within 3 meters of the target with a HEAT or blast fragmentation warhead.
+By the time of public announcement, the Aerospike was already in service with unnamed users.